CocoaPods/CocoaPods/README.md

 ## Collaborate

-All CocoaPods development happens on GitHub, there is a repository for [CocoaPods](https://github.com/CocoaPods/CocoaPods) and one for the [CocoaPods specs](https://github.com/CocoaPods/Specs).
-Contributing patches or Pods is really easy and gratifying.
-You even get push access when one of your specs or patches is accepted.
+All CocoaPods development happens on GitHub,  Contributions make good karma and we welcome new contributors.

 # Donations